 The Children of God

-Can we know that we are Children of God?
-Can we know that we have been forgiven of all our sins and made new in Christ?
-The answer given by Dr. Martyn Lloyd-Jones in this sermon on John 1:12-13 is a resounding yes!
-Part of the Gospel hope is the peace that we have in the full assurance that God is for us.
+Can Christians know that they are the children of God?
+Can they know that they have been forgiven of all sins and made new in Christ?
+The answer given by Dr. Martyn Lloyd-Jones in this sermon on John 1:12–13 is a resounding yes.
+Part of the gospel hope is the peace in the full assurance that God is for His children.
 The Bible gives a number of different ways that Christians can test themselves to see if they are truly in the faith.
-Dr. Martyn Lloyd-Jones presents these test to see if Christians are truly in a relationship with God, or if they are self-deceived.
-He asks how do you respond to your sin?
-Is it to fall back in legalism?
-If so, this might be a sign that you are resting in your own works rather than in what Christ has done for you.
-Are you interested in the Church and in the things of God?
-This is another sign to see if you are in the faith.
-Just as a natural child is interested in what their parents are, so also spiritual children are interested in the things of God.
-This sermon calls us all to believe in Jesus, and that those that do can know that they have been truly saved by Him!
+Dr. Lloyd-Jones presents these tests to see if Christians are truly in a relationship with God or if they are self-deceived.
+He asks “how do you respond to your sin?
+Is it to fall back in legalism?”
+If so, this might be a sign of resting in works rather than in what Christ has done.
+Another sign is questioning if there is interest in the church and the things of God.
+Just as a natural child is interested in what their parents find interesting, so also spiritual children are interested in the things of God.
+This sermon calls all to believe in Jesus, and that those that do can know that they have been truly saved by Him!

 About Dr. Martyn Lloyd-Jones